vitalysim/Awesome-Hacking-Resources/README.md

 # Awesome-Hacking-Resources
-A collection of hacking / penetration testing resources to make you a better!
+A collection of hacking / penetration testing resources to make you better!

 You are welcome to fork and contribute